-Karoo boer-bean Tree (Schotia afra var. afra) often occur along the banks of dry streams and small rivers in the Little Karoo, the drier areas of Eastern Cape and the southern part of Western Cape.This tree can be used as a shade and ornamental tree.
+Karoo boer-bean Tree (Schotia afra var. afra) often occur along the banks of dry streams and small rivers in the Little Karoo, the drier areas of Eastern Cape and the southern part of Western Cape.This tree can be used as a shade and ornamental tree and has culinary uses.

 It is a small evergreen tree, with rigid branches and a gnarled trunk.
 It grows to a max. height of 5 m.
 The flowers are numerous, bright red to pink in color, and are borne in small clusters during the months of February and March.
 They are distributed throughout the tree.
 The tree is not messy and does not have a destructive root system.